StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

   ...
 ```

-### 11. Convert your StackState configuration file to the `.sty` template
+### 11. Convert your Rancher Observability configuration file to the `.sty` template

-Each of the node elements represents a configuration item in StackState.
-This configuration file has all the configuration of your StackState instance, which means you have to take out unnecessary configuration node objects.
+Each of the node elements represents a configuration item in Rancher Observability.
+This configuration file has all the configuration of your Rancher Observability instance, which means you have to take out unnecessary configuration node objects.
 Take the steps below to convert your configuration file into an `.sty` template file:

 * Remove all configuration `node` objects that are owned by another StackPack.
 They all have a field called `ownedBy`.
-* StackState uses an urn-based identifiers, you can go ahead and define an urn for each of your configuration objects.
+* Rancher Observability uses an urn-based identifiers, you can go ahead and define an urn for each of your configuration objects.
 * Items that are extended from the `Custom Synchronization` StackPack, will have their urn `identifier` field with the following structure: `urn:stackpack:autosync:{type_name}:{object_name}`.
 * Typical `identifier` pattern that you can find across our StackPacks configuration is: `urn:stackpack:{stackpack_name}:{type_name}:{object_name}`
 * For StackPacks that can have multiple instances the identifier has a slightly different pattern: `urn:stackpack:{stackpack_name}:instance:{{instanceId}}:{type_name}:{object_name}` where `{{instanceId}}` is uniquely genrated for every instance of the StackPack.